 What is the Foresight Field?

 Foresight, also known as futures studies and futurology, is the art and process of looking to the future.
-Perhaps the oldest form of foresight thinking is religious prophecy, which can be traced back in recorded history to the Delphic oracle of Ancient Greece (1400BCE to 395), and to many popular prophets since that time in Greek, Etruscan, Roman, Zoroastrian, Judaic, Christian, Islamic, Hindu, Confucian, and all our more recent religions.
-The next oldest form or foresight may be utopianism, or secular aspirational political philosophy.
-We see this in Greece in Plato’s The Republic (380BCE), in Europe in Thomas More’s Utopia (1516), and in the writings of many more recent utopian philosophers and political theorists, from Karl Marx to Mao Zedong.
-While both religious and utopian foresight have been central to human cultural development, and influence our values and aspirations today, neither are major subjects of this Guide.
+Our oldest written forms of foresight thinking include both political propaganda, like the Prophecy of Neferti (1960BCE) in Ancient Egypt, and social and religious prophecy, including the Delphic oracle of Ancient Greece (1400BCE to 395), and many popular prophets since that time in Greek, Etruscan, Roman, Zoroastrian, Judaic, Christian, Islamic, Hindu, Confucian, and all our more recent religions.
+Another very old form of foresight is utopianism, or secular aspirational political philosophy.
+We see this kind of foresight in Greece in Plato’s The Republic (380BCE), in Europe in Thomas More’s Utopia (1516), and in the writings of many more recent utopian philosophers and political theorists, from Karl Marx to Mao Zedong.
+While political propaganda, religious foresight, and utopian foresight have been central to human development, and each influences our values and aspirations today, none of these are major subjects of this Guide.

-We are mainly concerned with secular foresight, a way of thinking that began in the European Enlightenment (1650-1840), and which uses not only visionary aspiration (seen in both prophecy and utopianism) but also intuition, reason, evidence, discourse, critique, and experiment to guide our values determination, analysis, strategy, goalsetting, planning, and action.
-We will especially focus on strategic foresight, a set of practices that emerged with the start of the modern foresight field in the 1950s.
+We are mainly concerned with secular foresight, a way of thinking that began in the European Enlightenment (1650-1840), and which uses not only visionary aspiration (which we find in propaganda, prophecy and utopianism) but also intuition, reason, evidence, discourse, critique, and experiment to guide our individual and collective values determination, analysis, strategy, goalsetting, planning, and action.
+We will most carefully focus on strategic foresight, a set of increasingly future-adaptive practices that emerged with the start of the modern foresight field in the mid-1940s.

 As its name implies, strategic foresight is futures thinking and methods that seek to create or alter our strategies, goals, plans and actions.
 Strategic foresight is what we are referring to when we use the term foresight in this guide.
 This kind of foresight uses skills like environmental intelligence, forecasts, alternative futures exploration, visioning, strategizing, analysis, and feedback to produce or alter individual or organizational strategies, goals, plans, and actions.
 If your futures thinking doesn’t seek to create or alter strategy and its dependents, then it may be imagination, entertainment, or even education, but it isn’t strategic foresight.

 As the color legend explains in How to Read The Foresight Guide, the Guide focuses on building your skills in three primary types of strategic foresight, uncovering and guiding probable, possible, and preferable futures.
 We’ll occasionally display these foresight types in three primary colors, blue, green, and purple in our text (see picture right).
-We’ll also use red for header titles and for important concepts, and gold for any of the twenty foresight specialties useful in organizational foresight.
-This adds up to five colors used occasionally for emphasis in the Guide.
+We’ll also use red for header titles and for important concepts, and gold for any of the twenty specialties that are most useful in organizational foresight.
+That adds up to five colors that we will use occasionally for emphasis in the Guide.

 To preview the three basic foresight types, some foresight work involves discovering probable processes and destinations, places we are likely to go regardless of what we individually want, because of the known and unknown laws, conditions, and constraints of the universe and our environment.
 For example, until we change our biology to be like the handful of organisms that don’t age, people will continue to age, die, and be born.
 Scientific knowledge will continue to get more specific, explanatory, and powerful.
 Global technological change and business activity will continue to accelerate.
 We’ll keep moving more human intelligence and abilities to our computers and machines, and our planet will become increasingly digitized, connected and transparent in all its public spaces.
 We will soon have software agents that mirror our values and preferences, what I call personal sims, and we’ll use these agents to aid us in navigating the world.